Print this out and read it now. Then post it on your wall. Each time you have a question, read this again until it becomes second nature.

 - If you’re on a specific lesson and the code is provided, check the provided code and see if it works.
 If the provided code works but yours doesn’t, then you have a typo.
 Now that you are sure that you have a typo, it’s your job to find it.
 Go back methodically and figure out where you messed up.
 Do not waste someone else’s time and ask them to do something that you should do yourself.

 - Come up with a list of hypotheses about what the problem might be and then test them methodically.
-For each hypothesis, explain what you did to test each hypothesis.
+For each hypothesis, explain what you did to test it.

 - During this process you might figure out the problem yourself.
 This is very common.